-Here I sit, wondering why I feel so on edge, so anxious.
-After all, I am reading through an extensive archive of mindfulness quotes.
-These are quotes written by sages, masters, gurus and coaches reminding me how to be calm, how to find serenity, how to remain at peace, how to honor the present moment.
+Here I sit, wondering why I feel so anxious, so on edge.
+After all, I am reading through an extensive archive of mindfulness quotes on a reputable website for mindfulness practice.
+These are quotes written by sages, masters, gurus and coaches reminding me how to be calm, how to find serenity, inviting me to remain at peace, to honor the present moment.
 I should be walking this talk.

 I take a moment to sigh out.
 I soften my gaze.
 Glance out the window at the sunlight on the treetops.
 Plant my feet firmly on the ground.
 Drop my shoulders.
 Ah, starting to feel better.
 I can breathe deeply again.

 But wait…a faint tinge of panic bubbles up.
 The words in front of me are starting to blur…my logical thoughts are growing fuzzy.
 I need to hold on here, otherwise I may not get this right!
 I need to stay mindful.
 I have to stay mindful.
 I am responsible for being mindful.
 I –